dbwest/ezminingrig/README.md

 Don't burn your building down, use renewable energy and try capturing a little of the current goldrush here while it is still worth it.

 Currently mining is profitible, and even when it isn't immediately...
 HODL.

+## But I'm not technical!
+All the more reason to get into this...
+Enjoy learning something new...